revaturelabs/interviewquestions/Python/Python-Classes and Objects/Inheritance.md

 </details>

 ---
-19. What will be the output of the following code?
+19. What is the output of the following code?
 ```python3
 class Company():
     _name = "Jack"